 CTR% = No. of clicks * 100 / No. of exposures

-For instance, if you have an advertisement running on your website/blog and it is viewed by 100 people.
+So, for instance, an advertisement on your website is viewed by 100 people.
 If 5 of them click on the ad, your CTR would be 5 percent.
-On a PPC Model, the higher the CTR percentage is, the better earnings your site will generate for you.
-Therefore, it is important to place the ad in such a way they are viewable and at the same time not obtrusive.
-Striking a balance here is important to generate ad earnings over a longer term.
+With a PPC Model, the higher the CTR percentage is, the better earnings your site will generate for you.

-It is strange how everyone is looking for a satisfactory answer to one question: what is a good click through rate for Adsense?
-Let us attempt an answer.
-It is necessary for you to understand that it is against Adsense TOS to reveal exact statistics about your account and of course, the CTR.
-Therefore, it would not be possible to pepper up the article with real life examples.
+Since it is against Adsense TOS to reveal exact statistics about your account and of course, the CTR, it would not be possible to pepper up the article with real life examples.

-While some blogs do everything to increase their click-through-rate and fail to increase it more than 1 percent, others do get close to the double figures.
-Majority of the bloggers have CTR between .50-to-3-percent-range.
+But, the majority of the bloggers have CTR between .50 to 3 percent.
 At this rate, not only blog or website earn a decent amount, but it also stays pretty safe.
-One the other hand, if your ad units get too many clicks and high CTR, your Adsense account will be exposed to certain risks.
+On the other hand, if your ad units get too many clicks and high CTR, your Adsense account can be exposed to certain risks.

 Why is it difficult to compare CTR?